code-philia/CoEdPilot-extension/README.md

 5. After the model generates possible edits at that range, a difference tab with pop up for you to switch to different edits or edit the code. **There are buttons on the top right corner of the difference tab to accept, dismiss or switch among generated edits**.

+## 🚧 Beta version
+* We are continuously optimizing the user experience of this Extension.
+* For a better experience, we recommend switching to the [beta branch](https://github.com/code-philia/CoEdPilot-extension/tree/beta) and following the instructions in its README.
+* The implementation on the main branch strictly adheres to the description in the CoEdPilot paper.

 ## 🛠️ Setup backend model

 ### Method 1: 🐳 Deploy via Docker (recommended 👍)